joaotavora/eglot/README.md

 # Differences to lsp-mode.el

-Eglot is **really beta** and may currently underperform [lsp-mode.el][emacs-lsp], which is more mature and has a host of [plugins][emacs-lsp-plugins] for bells and whistles.
-If you think the minimalist approach of `eglot.el` is not for you, you could be better served with `lsp-mode.el` for now.
+Eglot is **beta**.
+It may currently underperform [lsp-mode.el][emacs-lsp], both in functionality and correctness.
+That other extension is much more mature and has a host of [plugins][emacs-lsp-plugins] for bells and whistles.
+If you don't like the minimalist approach of `eglot.el`, you could be better served with `lsp-mode.el` for now.

 User-visible differences:

-- Single entry point `M-x eglot`, not `M-x eglot-<language>`.
+- Single and friendly entry point `M-x eglot`, not `M-x eglot-<language>`.
 Also no `eglot-<language>` extra packages.
 - No "whitelisting" or "blacklisting" directories to languages. `M-x eglot` starts servers to handle major modes inside a specific project.
 Uses Emacs's built-in `project.el` library to discover projects.
 Automatically detects current and future opened files under that project and syncs with server.
 - Easy way to quit/restart a server, just middle/right click on the connection name.
 - Pretty interactive mode-line section for live tracking of server